de-vri-es/inet-remap/README.md

 * Optional protocol specification in remaps.
 * Filtering based on IP address as well as protocol.
 * Intercepting `connect()` calls and altering remote endpoints.
+* Get rid of non-POSIX SO_PROTOCOL socket option.